 But all of this is irrelevant if your chosen cloud isn’t set up for data analytics.
 One of the most important features of an in-memory database is that it includes analytics tools that are cloud-ready.
 This is the only way to ensure that big data analytics can be flexibly adapted to the changing requirements of your organisation.
 And if you already use a cloud solution such as Amazon Web Services, Google Cloud or Microsoft Azure the most strategic thing you can do is find an in-memory database that enables you to do your analytics with what you already have – with no costly implementations or changes to your infrastructure.

 Choose a solution to fit your strategy – not the other way around

-We don’t want to sit on the fence here, but really it all comes down to what you are trying to achieve with your data analytics and above that the big strategic idea that’s driving all this analysis in the first place.
-One man’s hybrid cloud is another woman’s on-premises nightmare.
+We don’t want to sit on the fence here, but really it all comes down to what you’re trying to achieve with your data analytics – and the big strategic idea that’s driving all this analysis in the first place.
+After all, one man’s hybrid cloud is another woman’s on-premises nightmare.

-Ultimately if you’re a decision-makers you need to ask yourself the following three fundamental questions:
+Ultimately, if you’re a decision-maker you need to ask yourself the following three fundamental questions:

 - How much flexibility does the IT infrastructure require?
-Big data analytics that constantly operate under a full load do not necessarily need to be able to scale flexibly up and down.
+Big data analytics that constantly operate under a full load don’t necessarily need to be able to scale flexibly up and down.